radiantearth/stac-spec/api-spec/examples.md

 `collections` query parameter array in order to ensure the results are limited to that collection.
 This is purely optional and neither required nor a recommendation.

-Request 100 results in `mycollection` from New Zealand using the collections endpoint:
+Request 100 items in `mycollection` from New Zealand using the collections endpoint:

 ```
 GET /collections/mycollection/items?bbox=160.6,-55.95,-170,-25.89&limit=100